What is runner’s knee?

 When should you consult a doctor?

 If the pain in your knee doesn’t subside after a few weeks or it starts to interfere with your daily activities drastically, you should consult a doctor as soon as possible to prevent potential complications.
-Your doctor will conduct a physical examination, as well as perform blood tests, X-rays and MRIs (dependant case-by-case), to diagnose runner’s knee.
+Your doctor will conduct a physical examination and perform blood tests, X-rays and MRIs (dependant case-by-case) to diagnose runner’s knee.